 It is manifested by the spontaneous presence of a hard, generally non-painful lump in the testicle that conditions the need to perform a scrotal ultrasound and a determination of tumor markers in blood with very high sensitivity with respect to the diagnosis.

 The presence of symptoms associated with testicular cancer is very rare , so the appearance of a mass in the testicle requires urgent medical attention by a specialist in urology.

 In most cases the diagnosis, and therefore the treatment, is made early, so the chances of cure are very high.

 There are different treatment options for testicular cancer, including surgery, chemotherapy and radiation therapy.

 Surgery consists in the removal of the testicle via the inguinal route.
-Subsequently, an anatomopathological analysis is performed and an extension study is carried out by means of a CT scan of the thorax, abdomen and pelvis.
+Subsequently, an anatomopathological analysis is performed and a CT scan of the thorax, abdomen and pelvis is performed.